 2 Incident severity is defined as the number of scheduled work days lost as a result of disabling injuries per thousand hours worked.
-In some locations, calendar days are counted by local regulators and this data is used here if scheduled work days are unavailable.
+In some locations, calendar days are counted by local regulators and these data are used here if scheduled work days are unavailable.